Here are some important links to the Bureau of Meteorology, flood ‘webcams’ and river levels.

 How to check if more rain is coming

-Locals have got the Bom Radar on speed dial.
+Locals have got the Bureau of Meteorology (BOM) Radar on speed dial.
 Check it here.

 How to check if the roads to Agnes Water / 1770 are flooded

-- You may want to check the webcams for Essendean Bridge (way to Bundaberg) or Alligator Flats (to Miriam Vale).
-Whilst this is a nice visual, it doesn’t give you any info as to if the water is going up or down and when the road is likely to be open again
+- You may want to check the Region Watch App or website where you can navigate to the flood webcams for Essendean Bridge (way to Bundaberg) or Alligator Flats (to Miriam Vale).
+Whilst the flood cams provide a nice, up to date visual, it doesn’t give you any info as to if the water is going up or down and when the road is likely to be open again.

 How long till we can safely get out of here?